-When pruning sweet broom (Cytisus racemosus), timing is of the essence.
-Flowers come on old wood and pruning at the wrong time could prevent or delay blooming.
+When pruning Cytisus racemosus, timing is of the essence.
+Flowers appear on old wood and pruning at the wrong time could prevent or delay blooming.
 Prune in late spring or summer after bloom season is over.
 Do not prune in autumn or winter.
 Give the plant enough time to produce mature wood so that it will flower in spring again.
 Use very sharp, sterilized pruning shears to cut the plant back by a third.
 Cut each time at a 45-degree angle.
 Cutting straight across will cause the stem to hold rainwater and rot.

 Propagating Broom Plant